 When it comes to stain resistance, polyester comes out ahead of nylon.
-Polyester is a hydrophobic fiber, which means that the fiber itself actually repels liquid.
+Polyester is a hydrophobic fiber, which means that the fiber itself repels liquid.
 By contrast, nylon is very absorbent, so it soaks in liquid and therefore spills.

-All residential carpets on the market today feature some type of stain protection.
+All residential carpets on the market today feature some stain protection.
 Both polyester and nylon carpets are treated to help prevent spills from setting in and staining the fibers.
 Even though nylon on its own is less stain-resistant than polyester, nylon carpet that has been treated can be stain-resistant.

 Some nylon is solution-dyed, which means that the color goes completely through the fiber instead of being just on the surface.
-Solution dyeing dramatically increases the stain resistance -- and fade resistance -- of nylon.
+Solution dyeing dramatically increases the stain resistance—and fade resistance—of nylon.
 Unfortunately, not many residential nylons are solution-dyed, due to the logistics of manufacturing.

 PET polyester is well-known for its environmental features, as it is often made from recycled materials such as plastic drink bottles.
 Shaw’s ClearTouch and Mohawk’s Continuum are two popular collections made from this recycled fiber.

 In recent years, much advancement has been made in improving the eco-friendliness of nylon fiber.
 Many nylon carpets are now recyclable at the end of their useful life, which helps to keep these carpets out of landfills, where the carpet sits indefinitely.
-In addition, an increasing number of nylon carpets are now made from recycled content.
+Also, an increasing number of nylon carpets are now made from recycled content.
 Some nylon carpet can be recycled back into nylon carpet, creating a cradle-to-cradle cycle that has significant environmental benefits.

 Both nylon and polyester carpets can be eco-friendly.
 Beware, though, as not all carpets have these features; be sure to read the manufacturer labels and talk to your salesperson about which carpets are environmentally friendly.